2SeaDavies/Enterprise/readme.txt

 There's probably quite a bit of redundant code in there, things like bootstrap templates were taken from previous projects of mine and some code was taken from my code library from previous projects.

-I have tried to remove as much redundant code as possible, but I'm sure I missed some.
+I have tried to remove as much redundant code as possible, but I'm sure I missed some, I don't remember using Jquery or captchas at all...
+But The linked files are still sitting there, also I think I have 2 Bootstraps now...